 • [B2C] A concussion treatment center has patients who have had concussion symptoms for months or years and talked to multiple doctors and Googled a ton of information about it — their queries are not simple.

-Most content marketing companies hire freelance writers with minimal, if any, domain expertise, who are just given a topic (“Write about sales CRM apps”) and asked to come up with the argumentation on their own.
-How is that blog post supposed to impress savvy potential customers?
+Most agencies and in-house teams just outsource content creation to freelance writers with minimal, if any, domain expertise, who are just given a topic (“Write about sales CRM apps”) and asked to come up with the argumentation on their own.
+They end up producing what we call “Google research papers” where like college students, they Google a topic and more or less regurgitate arguments others are already making.
+The problem is the target customers already know more than this beginner level information on those topics.
+So how is that blog post supposed to impress savvy potential customers?
 It can’t.

 This is why so many companies consistently create introductory, beginner level content.
 Things like:

-What VP of marketing is dying to know the top 10 trends in their own industry, or worse, read yet another “Beginner’s Guide” (or even “Ultimate Guide” which typically has beginner level info) in the field they’ve been in for years?
+What VP of marketing is dying to know the top 10 trends in their own industry, or worse, read yet another “Beginner’s Guide” in the field they’ve been in for years?

 What is Network Security Google Search